Agenda

 Jorge Montiel, Head of Sales Engineering - EMEA, Red Sift

-• Simplify routine investigation and automate remediation
+• Streamline routine investigations and automate remedial actions

 Jorge Ferrer Raventos, Principle Solutions Engineering Specialist, OneTrust